maximeraafat/maximeraafat.github.io/_projects/case_studies.md

 rank: 3
 ---

-The aim of the **Case Studies** seminar is for students to get industry insights in natural sciences, computer sciences or other related fields, from a computational perspective.
-Additionally, the course intends to improve the students **presentation skills** when showcasing **scientific publications**.
+The aim of the **Case Studies** seminar is for students to get industry insights in natural sciences, computer sciences or other related fields from a computational perspective.
+The course further intends to improve the students **presentation skills** when showcasing **scientific publications**.
 {:style="text-align: justify"}

 > Below you can find the material I created and presented for the seminar.